Important Special Education Cases

 Burden of Proof

 In Schaffer, the Supreme Court considered whether parents or school districts have the burden of proof in special education due process hearings.
 The Court determined that whichever party files a due process complaint has the burden of proof.
-So, if a parent files a complaint alleging a denial of FAPE, the parent must prove the denial.
+So if a parent files a complaint alleging a denial of a free and appropriate public education (FAPE), the parent must prove the denial.

 Free and Appropriate Public Education (FAPE)

 In Endrew F., the Supreme Court revisited the standard for FAPE.
 The question presented to the Court was: What is the level of educational benefit that school districts must confer on children with disabilities to provide them FAPE, as guaranteed by the Individuals with Disabilities Education Act (IDEA)?
-And the Court concluded that school districts must offer children an IEP that is reasonably calculated to enable each child to make progress appropriate for that child’s circumstances.
+The Court concluded that school districts must offer children an IEP that is reasonably calculated to enable them to make progress appropriate in light of their circumstances.

 Least Restrictive Environment (LRE)